alejandro-garnung-ctic/material-alch3mist/README.md

 # Dataset

-We have created a dataset consisting of BLABLABLA
+We have developed a dataset for our project.
+This is a key achievement, as this comprises the creation of a specialized dataset for Kontext in image editing, designed to enhance prompt interpretation accuracy and improve the handling of textures, materials, colors, and other visual properties.

 All the data (prompts, images and meshes) are available as a compressed Release [here](https://github.com/alejandro-garnung-ctic/material-alch3mist/releases/download/v0.0/data.zip).